elo-enterprises/k8s-tools/README.md

 Skip to the sections describing the [Make/Compose bridge](#makecompose-bridge) and [Container Dispatch](#container-dispatch) for more details.

 ---------------------------------------------------------------

 ## Makefile.compose.mk

-*`Makefile.compose.mk`* includes macros which can **[build a bridge between docker-compose services and make-targets](#makecompose-bridge)** at the same time as it provides a [**minimum viable pattern for container-dispatch.**](#container-dispatch).
+*`Makefile.compose.mk`* includes macros which can **[build a bridge between docker-compose services and make-targets](#makecompose-bridge)** at the same time as it provides a [**minimum viable pattern for container-dispatch.**](#container-dispatch)

-The main macro is called `compose.import`, which can be used/included from any Makefile, used with any compose file, and used with *multiple* compose files (more on that later).
+The main macro is called *`compose.import`*, which can be used/included from any Makefile, used with any compose file, and used with *multiple* compose files (more on that later).

+If you prefer to learn from examples, you might want to just [get started](#makecompose-bridge) or skip to the main [cluster automation demo](#demo-cluster-automation).
+If you're the type that needs to hear the motivation first, read on in the next section.

 ### But Why?

-There's many reasons why you might want these capabilities if you're working with tool-containers, builds, and complex task orchestration.
-People tend to have strong opions about this topic, but here are some observations that aren't too controversial:
+There's many reasons why you might want these capabilities if you're working with tool-containers, builds, deploys, and complex task orchestration.
+People tend to have strong opions about this topic, but here are some observations that probably aren't too controversial:

-* **Orchestration *between* or *across* tool containers is usually awkward.** This is a task that needs some structure imposed; You can get that structure in lots of ways, but it's always frustrating to see your work locked into esoteric JenkinsFile / GitHubAction blobs where things get complicated to describe, run, or read.  *Project automation ideally needs to run smoothly both inside and outside of CI/CD.*
+* **Orchestration *between* or *across* tool containers is usually awkward.** This is a challenge that needs some structure imposed.
+You can get that structure in lots of ways, but it's always frustrating to see your work locked into esoteric JenkinsFile / GitHubAction blobs where things get complicated to describe, run, or read.  *Project automation ideally needs to run smoothly both inside and outside of CI/CD.*
 * **If running commands with different containers is easy, then there is less need to try and get everything into *one* tool container.**  The omnibus approach is usually time-consuming, and can be pretty hard if very different base images are involved.
 * **Tool containers are much more useful when you can easily dispatch commands to them,** especially without a long, fragile CLI invocation.
-A compose file specifying volumes and such helps a lot, but *you don't want `docker compose run ...` littered all over your scripts for builds and orchestration*.
+A compose file specifying volumes and such helps a lot, but *you don't want `docker run ...` littered all over your scripts for builds and orchestration*.
-* **Everyone knows that plain shell scripts won't take you far.** There's lots of reasons for this but to name a few... features involving option/argument parsing, multiple entrypoints, code-reuse, partial-updates, and other things you're going to need *just aren't simple to get.*  Maintainability also isn't great.
+* **Plain shell scripts won't take you far.** There's lots of reasons for this but to name a few... features involving option/argument parsing, multiple entrypoints, code-reuse, partial-execution for partial-updates, and other things you're going to need *just aren't simple to get.*  Maintainability also isn't great.
 Configuration management tools like Ansible can fix some of this, but bring their own problems, including: significant setup, significant dependencies, ongoing upstream changes, and the fact that many people cannot read or write it.

-More controversially: **Make is the happy medium here**, despite the haters, the purists, and the skeptics who say that *make is not a task-runner!* or *recursive make is harmful*.
-That's because `make` is too good to ignore.
+Much more controversially: **Make is the happy medium here**, despite the haters, the purists, and the skeptics who argue that *make is not a task-runner*.
+That's because `make` is too good to ignore, and there are several major benefits.
 It is old but it is everywhere, it's expressive but has relatively few core concepts, and it's fast.
 It's the lingua franca for engineers, devops, and data-science, probably because easy things stay easy and advanced things are still possible.
 It's the lingua franca for javascript, python, or golang enthusiasts who need to be able to somehow work together.
 Most importantly: `make` is probably the *least* likely thing in your toolkit to be affected by externalities like pip breakage, package updates, or changing operating systems completely.
 If you need something *outside* of docker that you want stability & ubiquity from, it's hard to find a better choice.

-The only problem is.. **Makefiles have nothing like native support for running tasks in containers**, but *`Makefile.compose.mk`* fixes exactly that.
+The only problem is.. **Makefiles have nothing like native support for running tasks in containers**, but this is exactly what *`Makefile.compose.mk`* fixes.
 Makefiles are already pretty good at describing task execution, but describing the containers themselves is outside of that domain.
 Meanwhile, docker-compose is exactly the opposite, and so Make/Compose is a perfect combination.

 Enough philosophy, more examples.